Nutrition For Dynamic Women

 Meeting the increased nutritional requirements of pregnancy and managing weight gain during this special time of life are key goals for pregnant women.
-Our Accredited Practising Dietitians will undertake a detailed assessment of your current diet and any changes to your appetite and food preferences you’ve experienced since becoming pregnant.
+Our Accredited Practising Dietitians will assess your current diet especially if there are any dietary restrictions to make recommendations to achieve nutritional adequacy.
 We will monitor your progress right up until the birth of your baby.
 If there is a family history of allergies or gestational diabetes you will need special attention and ongoing care.

 Your breast milk provides perfect nutrition to match your baby’s changing needs.
 Each baby is different but a new born can feed eight to twelve times in 24 hours.
-This can be exhausting work and it is very important to pay special attention to the mother’s diet for both mother and child.
-A breastfeeding mother should eat regular nutritious meals and snacks to meet the extra needs for making breast milk and feeding.
-Our Accredited Practising Dietitians can provide dietary advice to ensure you achieve nutritional adequacy and monitor your baby’s growth.
-A few tips from the experts for successful weaning and introduction of solids can be helpful.
+This can be exhausting work and it is very important to pay special attention to the mother’s diet for both mother and child especially if there are dietary restrictions.
+A breastfeeding mother should have regular nutritious meals and snacks to meet her extra needs.
+Our Accredited Practising Dietitians can provide dietary advice to ensure nutritional adequacy and monitor your baby’s growth.
+A few tips from the experts for successful weaning and introduction of solids can be extremely helpful.
 If there is a family history of allergies you will need special attention and ongoing care.